Iranians tell Palestinians to fight against Israel: state TV

 "We are ready to support our Palestinian brothers and sisters in Gaza.
 We are ready to sacrifice our blood for them," a man in his 40s told state television in the southern city of Zahedan.

 People condemned U.S. support for Israel and burned U.S. and Israeli flags.
-State television said they also criticized foreign governments, who they said had remained silent about Israel's "crimes against humanity".
+State television said they also criticised foreign governments, who they said had remained silent about Israel's "crimes against humanity".

 "Raise your voice.
 Remaining silent means allowing the Zionist regime (Israel) to continue genocide of Palestinians," said a statement read at the Qods (Jerusalem) Day rally, broadcast live on state TV.